 Book value and market value are two ways to value an asset.
 An asset’s book value can differ from its market value.
 Market value is the value of an asset as currently priced in the marketplace.
-Book value refers to the value of an asset as reported on the company’s balance sheet.
-(However, some assets are reported at market value on the balance sheet.)
+In comparison, book value refers to the value of an asset as reported on the company’s balance sheet; however, some assets are reported at market value on the balance sheet.

 Book value is equal to the asset’s historical purchase price minus accumulated depreciation.
-Since book value is based on the asset’s actual purchase price it is considered more reliable but less relevant than market value.
+Since book value is based on the asset’s actual purchase price, consider it more reliable but less relevant than market value.

 Market value, also called fair market value, is equal to the asset’s current price or value in the open marketplace.
-Since market value is based on current market prices it is considered more relevant but less reliable than book value.
+Since market value is based on current market prices, consider it more relevant but less reliable than book value.

-Your information will be received between 9-5 Monday through Friday.
+Your will receive your information between 9-5 Monday through Friday.
 You can expect to hear back within 24 hours.
 We only use your information to contact you for the desired help.

 If you don’t want to leave any value on the table, then download the Top 10 Destroyers of Value whitepaper.

 Access your Exit Strategy Execution Plan in SCFO Lab.
 This tool enables you to maximize potential value before you exit.

 Click here to access your Execution Plan.
 Not a Lab Member?